snrndi121/stopWatch/README.md

 	}
 ```
 **To be**
-- New features like Checking answer sheets with records of elapsed time.
+- New features like checking answer sheets with records of elapsed time.
 - Improved UI designe
  There are many opensources from good-skill designer.
 Look below.